Grading Assignments and Assessments (Secondary Grading and Reporting)

 For major assessments, at least one new opportunity to demonstrate proficiency shall be provided to any student who scores below an 80 percent and completes corrective action determined by the collaborative team.
 Teacher teams may extend the opportunity to all students in the class at their discretion.
 Teacher teams will determine all guidelines for reassessment and communicate them through the course syllabus.
 This may take the form of a retake, completion of test corrections, revision of work, or other similar type opportunity.

 If the opportunity to reassess is only available to students who score below an 80 percent, then the eligible student’s highest score up to 80 percent should be entered into the gradebook.
 If the opportunity is open to all students, then the student’s highest score should be entered into the gradebook.

 Late work will be accepted to document learning/mastery.
 Collaborative teams must set reasonable guidelines for accepting late work to encourage work completion by their students.
 If a student misses an assignment, a placeholder (such as M for missed, I for incomplete, etc.) should be entered into the gradebook.

-If a student has been given multiple opportunities to complete work and has not done so, and parent contact has been made for major assessments, quizzes or tests (tasks weighted more than 10%), a zero may be entered in the gradebook in accordance with the reasonable late work policy established by the teacher teams.
+If a student has been given multiple opportunities to complete work and has not done so, and parent contact has been made for major assessments, quizzes or tests (tasks weighted more than 10%), a score equivalent to an F ( i.e. 50 on a 100 point scale) may be entered in the gradebook in accordance with the reasonable late work policy established by the school or teacher teams.